d-v-b/data-model/docs/geozarr-minispec.md

 `attributes.multiscales.tile_matrix_set.tileMatrices[$idx].id`

+#### Chunking Requirements for Downsampled Datasets

+When creating downsampled datasets in a multiscale hierarchy, careful consideration must be given to chunk sizes to ensure optimal performance and storage efficiency.
+The chunk dimensions should be aligned with the tile dimensions specified in the corresponding `TileMatrix` definition to enable efficient tile-based access patterns.

+Key chunking considerations:

+- **Chunk-Tile Alignment**: Chunk sizes should match or be divisible by the `tileWidth` and `tileHeight` values defined in the `TileMatrix` for each zoom level
+- **Consistent Chunking Strategy**: All data variables within a zoom level should use the same chunking scheme to maintain spatial coherence
+- **Memory Constraints**: Chunk sizes should be chosen to balance I/O efficiency with memory usage, typically keeping individual chunks under 100MB
+- **Decimation Factor Alignment**: When downsampling by integer factors (e.g., 2x, 3x), chunk boundaries should align across zoom levels to enable efficient pyramid generation

+For example, if a `TileMatrix` specifies `tileWidth: 1024` and `tileHeight: 1024`, the corresponding data arrays should use chunk shapes of `[1024, 1024]` or compatible subdivisions like `[512, 512]`.

 #### Extra members

 A multiscale Dataset should not contain any members that are not explicitly declared in the `"multiscales"` field for that multiscale Dataset.
 Any additional Zarr arrays and groups should be considered external to the GeoZarr model.